Football Chiefs too Slow To Act, Says Review Into Child Sex Abuse Scandal - UrduPoint

 Higgins was sentenced to 24 years in prison in 2019 after being found guilty of 46 counts of indecent assault against 24 people between 1971 and 1996.

-The review, led by barrister Clive Sheldon, also looked at how the FA and individuals at clubs with links to suspected or convicted abusers dealt with reports of abuse.
+The review, commissioned by the FA in 2016 and led by barrister Clive Sheldon, also looked at how the FA and individuals at clubs with links to suspected or convicted abusers dealt with reports of abuse.

 It stated that, in some cases, "clubs acted too slowly, or inappropriately" in response to such reports.

-In all, the review said that data passed to it in August 2020 had identified 240 suspects and 692 survivors.
+In all, the review, which focused on the period between 1970 and 2005, said that data passed to it in 2020 had identified 240 suspects and 692 survivors.

 Sheldon believes the actual number who were abused but had not come forward to report it was far higher, but concluded that abuse was "not commonplace" and that the "overwhelming majority" of children were able to engage with football safely.

-- Safeguarding - The review makes 13 recommendations for the FA to improve safeguarding including having a board member as safeguarding champion and the employment of safeguarding officers at all 92 professional clubs in England.
+- Safeguarding - The review makes 13 recommendations for the FA to improve safeguarding, including the employment of safeguarding officers at all 92 professional clubs in England.

 "Understanding and acknowledging the appalling abuse suffered by young players in the period covered by the review is important for its own sake," said Sheldon.

-"Survivors deserve to be listened to, and their suffering deserves to be properly recognised.

 "As well as recognising and facing up to what happened in the past, it is also important that this terrible history is not repeated, and that everything possible is done now to safeguard the current and future generations of young players."
-The Offside Trust, founded and run by survivors of sexual abuse in sport, criticised the findings of the report, calling them "blindingly obvious".

-"We are deeply disappointed that an opportunity to create a world-class standard of child protection and safeguarding in sport has been missed," it said.

-League One Peterborough issued a short statement in which they said they were "extremely sorry" to anyone affected by the club's part in the abuse scandal.
+The FA's Bullingham added: "There's a famous quote that says: 'For evil to flourish simply requires that good people do nothing'.
+There are too many examples of that throughout this report.
+There is no excuse."
+Meanwhile, Premier League leaders Manchester City published a report of their own on Wednesday, having commissioned another barrister in 2016 to look into abuse allegations involving the club.

+City apologised "publicly and unreservedly" for the "unimaginable suffering" experienced by those who were abused by three individuals named in that report.

+"No one can remove the suffering of those who have experienced sexual abuse as children as a result of their involvement with football," City's statement added.